Ram 1500 (DT): Interior

 The center console can be configured in 12 different ways.
 An available panoramic sunroof features 10 ft2 of area.

-The Ram's newly redesigned interior promises increased head and leg room, and the most genuine leather trim used in any full-size truck (most manufacturers use vinyl or plastic on their full-size trucks when equipped with a leather-trimmed interior).
-In addition, the Limited includes additional stitched leather-trimmed dashboard surfaces and door panel trim and is the most luxurious full-size pickup interior available in its class.
-Like the previous-generation Ram, the all-new Ram uses genuine wood trim throughout their interiors.
-The available 12 in touchscreen infotainment system is the largest touchscreen installed in a full-size truck, and the available 900-watt, nineteen-speaker Harman/Kardon premium audio system is the highest-quality factory premium audio system available on any full-size truck.
+The Ram's newly redesigned interior promises increased head and leg room, as well as genuine leather trim.
+In addition, the Limited includes additional stitched leather-trimmed dashboard surfaces and door panel trim.
+Like the previous-generation Ram, the new Ram uses genuine wood trim throughout their interiors.
+It also offers an optional 12 in touchscreen infotainment system, as well as an optional 900-watt, nineteen-speaker Harman/Kardon audio system.
 A reconfigurable TFT LCD full-color instrument cluster is also available on most trim levels.

 Product Red Special Edition (2022)

-For the 2022 model year, Stellantis has announced a partnership with Product Red, and each brand has released a (RED)-branded vehicle.
-For 2022, Ram has offered a (RED) Edition 1500, derived from the top-of-the-line Limited trim level.
+For the 2022 model year, Stellantis announced a partnership with Product Red, and each brand released a (RED)-branded vehicle.
+For 2022, Ram offered a (RED) Edition 1500, derived from the top-of-the-line Limited trim level.
 Special features on the (RED) Edition 1500 included special exterior badging, black-finished wheels, and unique interior details.
 Proceeds from each (RED) Edition 1500 sold were donated to the Product Red Foundation.
 In addition, Ram has released a line of special-edition (RED)-themed merchandise, including coolers, plaid shirts, work gloves, and T-shirts.

 Production

 The Ram 1500 is built at the Sterling Heights Assembly Plant in Sterling Heights, Michigan.
 The company retooled the plant to handle the Ram 1500; previously, the plant produced the Chrysler 200, which ended production after the 2017 model year.
+In February 2026, Stellantis started production of Ram 1500 Crew Cabs at the Saltillo Truck Assembly plant in Mexico, marking the first time the DT Ram has been produced outside the U.S. since its introduction in 2018 (2019 model year).

-For the Australian market, Ram Trucks Australia is responsible for converting the trucks to right-hand drive.
+For the Australian market, Ram Trucks Australia is responsible for converting the trucks to right-hand drive, which is converted by Walkinshaw Group.